US Soccer 2.0: So close and yet so so far!

-Welcome to the 3four3 soccer blog.
-This is the first article being posted here so I thought I’d provide a little background and explain the motivation.
+Welcome to 3four3.
+This is the first article being published here so I thought I’d provide a little background and explain the motivation.

-By attaching the “2.0″ to US Soccer, I’m trying to convey the concept that things have changed.
-Not in the “it’s all different now” sense, but more that this country has taken steps forward in it’s aspiration to being a world power.
-However, there remains very fundamental issues that need to be addressed for our evolution to continue.
+By attaching the “2.0” to US Soccer, I’m trying to convey the concept that things have changed.
+Not in the “it’s all different now” sense, but more that this country has taken steps forward in its supposed aspiration to being a world power.
+However, there remains fundamental issues that need to be addressed for our evolution to continue.

-Our goal is to help players get better, parents to make good decisions about their child’s development, and coaches to do a better job.
+Our goal is to help players, coaches, clubs, and members of the media get better.
 But it all has to start with being good students of the game.

 What Has Changed in US Soccer?

-1. The typical US soccer fan only has surface knowledge of the game.
+- Typical American soccer media, and as a consequence their audience, only has surface knowledge of the game.

-3. Finally, our players who are counseled by their soccer challenged parents and “trained” by their clueless coaches never develop.
+- Our players who are counseled by their soccer-challenged parents, “trained” by their soccer-challenged coaches, and priced out of competitive soccer, never develop.

-The fundamental problem that must be addressed for US soccer to mature is one of education!
-All the other details that keep us down will fall into place when we become an educated soccer nation.
+The fundamental problem that must be addressed for American soccer to mature is one of education.
+All the other details that keep us down can start falling into place when we become an educated soccer nation.

-We will give you the tools you need to properly analyze the beautiful game and increase your “Soccer IQ”.
-Only then will you be able to take your game, your child’s game, your team’s game, and hence the US game to the next level.
+We will give you the tools you need to properly contextualize the game and increase your “Soccer IQ”.
+Only then will you be able to take your game, your player’s game, your team’s game, your club’s game, and hence the American game to the next level.

 this is fucken sickk..